place Case Studies

 Constraints:

 • The market volumes of bio-based and waste-based composites still need to scale up to achieve optimal chain and cost efficiency.
-The developed materials and products score mainly on sustainability (because of bio and waste-based content and circular use), but generally lag on physical properties and cost per equal weight.
+The developed materials and products score on sustainability (because of bio and waste-based content and circular use), but lag on physical properties and cost per equal weight.
 With smart material-efficient designs, the price differences may be reduced in select applications, but not closed.
-A form of shadow pricing could stimulate the competitiveness and thereby upscaling of sustainable biocomposites, but this would have an overall price-increasing effect.
+A form of shadow pricing could stimulate the competitiveness and thereby upscaling of sustainable biocomposites.

 Requirement 3: For wider uptake of the developed biocomposites, we will be looking for (volume) manufacturers who are willing and capable to work with the bio-based and waste-based materials.